 Prions have been known by many scientists for many years.
 They are believed to cause disease by triggering an immune response when they enter an animal or human body.
 In 1997, Stanley Prusiner, MD, won the Nobel Prize for his discovery of prions, an acronym for proteinaceous infectious particles.
 Prions are associated with a variety … Continue reading Mad Cow Disease in the USA: Understand Prions, Part II

 A prion protein is a naturally occurring protein that can be found throughout our bodies, and in high concentrations in the brain.
 In our live blood online course we are going step by step trough and explain how a healthy prion protein changes into an unhealthy prion, causing disease.
-A prion is a nonliving, self-replicating … Continue reading What is a Prion?
+Prions-What are they?
+Length: 1:08 min … Continue reading What is a Prion?